bigsondev/knowledge-pills/README.md

 Feel free to read an article, do some interactive coding challenge, or just reach out to me for Frontend mentorship.

 # Get in touch

 I love sharing my knowledge with others, you can follow/join me on:

 - [Slack community](https://bigsondev.com/start-here/#bigsondev-slack) where I can answer your questions, help with code review, and give some tips & tricks.
-- Socials - you can find them on my website
+- Socials - you can find them on my website.

 **Let's skyrocket in Frontend together.** 🚀